MG2033/MobileNet-V2/README.md

  ```
 ### Train and Test
 1. Prepare your data, then create a dataloader class such as `cifar10data.py` and `cifar100data.py`.
 2. Create a .json config file for your experiments.
-Use the given .json config files as reference.
+Use the given .json config files as a reference.

 ### Run
 ```